rice-apps/rice-apps.github.io/carpool/README.md

 **Delivery Target:**
 1. Icon updates Change random images that had been assigned previously to profile pictures or pic from rice system so that Users can personalize (Ling)
 2. Develop opt-in option so that users can receive updates on their ride
-   - Include an unsubscribe option in email notifications
+   - [Story] Include an unsubscribe option in email notifications
 3. Email Notifications add the option to send emails when a rider joins (Angela and Josie)
    - Sending emails to all riders who are a part of the ride; two separate emails: one for all and one specific to the joiner
      - Create notification for when someone creates the ride, they remind them to contact uber